Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/AllyX_InputPlumber _Install.md

-If you dont want to use HHD and prefer inputplumber you can use the AllyX_Inputplumber install.sh to configure powercontrol for your fans, TDP,and RGB
+If you dont want to use HHD and prefer inputplumber and the cachyos kernel without bazzite kernel you can use the AllyX_Inputplumber install.sh to configure powercontrol for your fans, TDP and RGB

 To Install the script make it executable then type
 ```